BossMAN559/DiscordNFTroll/README.md

 # DiscordNFTroll
-apply a discord roll to a user based on the ownership of a specific NFT i am not a python programmer so all current code is generated until i learn python.
+Apply a Discord role to a user based on the ownership of a specific NFT i am not a Python programmer so all current code is generated until I learn Python.

 Install required packages:
+1. Go to your project’s working directory:
+$ cd your-bot-source
+$ python3 -m venv bot-env

+2. Activate the virtual environment:
+$ source bot-env/bin/activate

+3. Use pip like usual:
-pip install discord.py aiosqlite aiohttp
+$ pip install discord.py aiosqlite aiohttp